-What's the best eLearning authoring tool for creating training?
+How to choose the best eLearning authoring tool for your training needs

 With my years of experience in the ever-growing eLearning industry, I've had some incredible opportunities to work with a range of these authoring tools.
 While there have been certain programs that were easy for the teams I collaborated with and me, others proved pretty tricky!
 When I started, I was using a free, open-source authoring tool, and let me tell you, it was a bit of a struggle.
 The tool had a steep learning curve that required an understanding of HTML, CSS, and even some JavaScript, and the community support wasn't as easy to understand or access as I would have liked.
 But I persevered, and eventually, I was able to create some pretty impressive eLearning content.